johngreenfield/catalyst/README.md

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)

 Catalyst is designed to be your trusted executive function assistant with the aim to help you effortlessly kickstart tasks, break through mental blocks, and boost your efficiency.
 Leveraging the cutting-edge capabilities of Google's Gemini API, Catalyst provides intuitive, AI-powered functionalities that support neurodivergent individuals in navigating their daily responsibilities and organizing their thoughts.
+It's built to empower you to conquer daily challenges and achieve your goals.

 ## Table of Contents